 So I’ve divided my tips for business owners into ‘Listening’ and ‘Shouting’.
 I hope you’ll find them useful.

 You know who your customers are, right?
 They’re the people who buy from you.
 You’ve met them or emailed them, you know their spending habits and their lifestyles.
 But that’s a self-fulfilling prophecy.
 Market to the people who already buy from you and you’re never going to grow your customer base.

 For example, say you sell outdoor jackets, and you get a ton of business from people who ride horses.
 Could you widen your target demographic to include motorcyclists, hikers and skiers?

 Social media monitoring is a great way to find out what sort of people already buy from you, and which other people share enough of their interests to make them a likely source of new business.
-I mentioned a few free social media monitoring tools in my Social media apps you can use for free post.

 Customer feedback is also a really crucial source of business intelligence.
 That includes the complaints.
 If you’re hearing that your product or service didn’t deliver, find out what your customer’s expectations were.
 Those expectations could be a signpost towards a smarter, better product that attracts more business.